EnisuVI/RaspberryPi400-Oveclock/README.md

 So, here is the protocol :

 1. Launch a Terminal on your RPI400 (Ctrl+Alt+T)
-2. Type the command `sudo nano /boot//config.txt` *You can use another editor if you want, like Gedit or Geany*
+2. Type the command `sudo nano /boot//config.txt` *You can use another editor if you want, like Gedit or Geany.*
 3. Copy the text in `config.txt`
-4. Paste to replace the whole content of the file you opened earlier
+4. Paste to replace the whole content of the file you opened earlier.
 5. Save (Ctrl+S)
-6. Reboot your Raspberry Pi 400 using the command `sudo reboot` in a new terminal
+6. Reboot your Raspberry Pi 400 using the command `sudo reboot` in a new terminal.
 7. Enjoy your new settings !
-If you want to check if you configuration is good, type `sudo apt install neofetch` and `neofetch`.
+If you want to check if you configuration is good, type `sudo apt install neofetch` and `neofetch` in your terminal.

+*This configuration has been stress tested with [s-tui](https://github.com/amanusk/s-tui).
+Follow the link to install it on your machine.*